 What benefit can be generated from the given data?

 Will the value generated will be more than what it costs us to collect, assimilate and process it?

 In response to the above questions, Big Data providers have created a strong ground via the use of cloud computing at the core.
-It enables corporations to analyze feasibility and relevance of the Big Data solutions in their IT operation sphere at a fraction of cost that they might have to invest in developing the in-house capabilities.
+It enables corporations to analyze the feasibility and relevance of Big Data solutions in their IT operation sphere at a fraction of the cost that they might have to invest in developing in-house capabilities.

 BDaaS proves to be more cost-effective as compared to the traditional setup where you need to pay for hardware resources that often remains underutilized and requires regular maintenance and upgrades.
 On the other hand, Cloud offers services on a pay-per-use basis.
 This provides enough flexibility to SMBs.

 BDaaS lets the business owners set up applications in minutes, instead of working for months to construct the entire infrastructure and the related software.
-Also, it eliminates the need to hire a data scientist as providers offer easy to use tools and extend technical support during the project lifecycle.
+Also, it eliminates the need to hire a data scientist as providers offer easy-to-use tools and extend technical support during the project lifecycle.

-As such, it is difficult to predict which Big Data solution businesses will commonly agree upon, but a majority of Big Data service providers are now providing a cloud version of their platform; and it can be said envisaged that it will emerge as a safe bet for SMBs to invest in.
+As such, it is difficult to predict which Big Data solution businesses will commonly agree upon, but a majority of Big Data service providers are now providing a cloud version of their platform, and it can be said envisaged that it will emerge as a safe bet for SMBs to invest in.